raestrada/storycraftr/docs/getting_started.md

 3. **Initialize the book**: Clear **genre** and **structure** definition aligns with Sanderson’s emphasis on creating consistent rules for your world and plot ([Sanderson's First Law](https://www.brandonsanderson.com/sandersons-first-law/)).
     ```bash
-    storycraftr init "La Purga de los Dioses" --primary-language "es" --alternate-languages "en" --author "Rodrigo Estrada" --genre "science fiction" --behavior "default.txt"
+    storycraftr init "La purga de los dioses" --primary-language "es" --alternate-languages "en" --author "Rodrigo Estrada" --genre "science fiction" --behavior "behavior.txt"
     ```

 ## Step 3: Generate the Outline

 According to Sanderson, **strong outlines** provide the scaffolding for a story, ensuring that it remains structured and engaging throughout.
 Let's build the outline for **La Purga de los Dioses**.

-1. **Chapter-by-Chapter Synopsis**: This follows Sanderson's advice on **progressive complications**—setting up expectations and slowly building tension ([Sanderson's Second Law](https://www.brandonsanderson.com/sandersons-second-law/)).
+1. **General Outline**:
     ```bash
-    storycraftr outline chapter_synopsis "Outline each chapter of a dystopian society where gods are purged from human memory.
+    storycraftr outline general-outline "Summarize the overall plot of a dystopian science fiction where advanced technology, resembling magic, has led to the fall of humanity’s elite and the rise of a manipulative villain who seeks to destroy both the ruling class and the workers."
     ```

-2. **Character Summary**: Strong characters are the core of a compelling story.
-This is consistent with Sanderson's approach to creating well-rounded characters and conflict ([Sanderson's First Law](https://www.brandonsanderson.com/sandersons-first-law/)).
+2. **Character Summary**:
     ```bash
-    storycraftr outline character_summary "Summarize the main characters of a story where humanity rebels against divine control.
+    storycraftr outline character-summary "Summarize the character of Zevid, a villainous mastermind who seeks to destroy both the ruling elite and the workers in a dystopian world where advanced technology mimics magic."
     ```

-3. **General Outline**: A good general outline ensures that your story remains on course and your magic or technology systems are **consistent with the internal rules** ([Sanderson's First Law](https://www.brandonsanderson.com/sandersons-first-law/)).
+3. **Plot Points**:
     ```bash
-    storycraftr outline general_outline "Summarize the overall plot of a science fiction where gods no longer rule humanity.
+    storycraftr outline plot-points "Identify the key plot points of a dystopian novel where a villain manipulates both the elite and the workers to achieve ultimate control in a world where advanced technology mimics magic."
     ```

-4. **Plot Points**: Identifying major plot points is crucial to creating meaningful **progression** and **revelation**, a principle Sanderson emphasizes in creating impactful stories ([Sanderson's Second Law](https://www.brandonsanderson.com/sandersons-second-law/)).
+4. **Chapter-by-Chapter Synopsis**:
     ```bash
-    storycraftr outline plot_points "List the key plot points for a sci-fi rebellion against the gods.
+    storycraftr outline chapter-synopsis "Outline each chapter of a dystopian society where an ancient elite class, ruling with advanced biotechnology that mimics magic, manipulates both workers and warriors.
+The protagonist, Zevid, aims to destroy both factions through manipulation, eventually leading to his own version of 'The Purge.'"
     ```

 ## Step 4: Build Your World

 Sanderson’s [Laws of Magic](https://www.brandonsanderson.com/sandersons-first-law/) stress the importance of **rules** and **limitations** in a story's world.
 Here, we will develop a solid world for **La Purga de los Dioses**.

-1. **Culture**: Establishing the cultural background of the world brings depth and richness to the setting, following Sanderson's idea that **limitations are more interesting than powers** ([Sanderson's Second Law](https://www.brandonsanderson.com/sandersons-second-law/)).
+1. **History**:
     ```bash
-    storycraftr worldbuilding culture "Describe the culture of a futuristic world where religion and faith have been outlawed.
+    storycraftr worldbuilding history "Describe the history of a dystopian world where advanced biotechnology and nanotechnology are perceived as magic, leading to a society where an elite class rules and manipulates both workers and technology to maintain control."
     ```

-2. **Geography**: Geography plays a key role in worldbuilding, establishing settings that shape the characters and their journey, in line with Sanderson’s focus on **setting limitations** that challenge characters.
+2. **Geography**:
     ```bash
-    storycraftr worldbuilding geography "Describe the geography of a dystopian city controlled by technology after the fall of the gods.
+    storycraftr worldbuilding geography "Describe the geography of a dystopian world where advanced biotechnology and nanotechnology are seen as magic.
+Focus on how the elite families control key regions, and the remnants of the world that survived the Purge."
     ```

-3. **History**: Sanderson advises **creating internal consistency** in your world's history to enrich the present and future of your story.
+3. **Culture**:
     ```bash
-    storycraftr worldbuilding history "Outline the history leading to the rebellion against the gods.
+    storycraftr worldbuilding culture "Describe the culture of a dystopian society where the elite use advanced biotechnology to maintain power, and the workers live under the illusion that this technology is magic.
+Focus on how the elite families have developed their own rituals, and how the workers perceive their rulers."
     ```

-4. **Magic System**: This will follow Sanderson’s **First Law**: "An author's ability to solve conflict with magic is directly proportional to how well the reader understands the magic."
-Defining rules early is crucial.
+4. **Technology**:
     ```bash
-    storycraftr worldbuilding magic_system "Describe the technology that replaced divine powers in the society.
+    storycraftr worldbuilding technology "Describe the technology of a dystopian world where advanced biotechnology and nanotechnology are perceived as magic.
+Focus on the elite's use of this technology for immortality, enhanced abilities, and control over the workers, who are unaware of its true nature."
     ```

-5. **Technology**: In line with Sanderson's advice on **restrictions**, the advanced technology in your world should have defined limits that drive the plot forward.
+5. **Magic System**:
     ```bash
-    storycraftr worldbuilding technology "Describe the advanced technology that shapes everyday life in a post-divine world.
+    storycraftr worldbuilding magic-system "Describe the magic system in a dystopian world where advanced biotechnology and nanotechnology are mistaken for magic.
+Explain how the elite families use this 'magic' to control the population, and how the workers have developed their own beliefs around it."
     ```

 ## Step 5: Write Your Chapters

 With a well-outlined story and a detailed world, we can now generate the chapters of **La Purga de los Dioses**.
 Sanderson’s principles of **progression** and **consistent conflict resolution** will guide us as we write.

-1. **Generate the Cover**:
+1. **Generate Chapter 1**:
     ```bash
-    storycraftr chapters cover "Design a cover for a science fiction novel about the fall of the gods.
+    storycraftr chapters chapter 1 "Write Chapter 1 based on the synopsis provided: Zevid is in the final stages of his grand plan.
+As the rebellion rages outside, he prepares to infiltrate the Dark Tower, the center of the elites' control over biotechnology.
+The rebellion he orchestrated serves as a distraction while he pursues his true goal of seizing the power within the tower."
     ```

-2. **Generate the Back Cover**:
+2. **Generate Chapter 2**:
     ```bash
-    storycraftr chapters back_cover "Write a synopsis for the back cover of a sci-fi story where gods no longer exist.
+    storycraftr chapters chapter 2 "Write Chapter 2 based on the synopsis provided: Zevid continues to manipulate the false hero leading the workers.
+While the workers believe they are liberating themselves from the elite, Zevid uses their blind trust to further his own ends."
     ```

-3. **Generate Chapter 1**: Starting strong with **character conflict** and **tension** is key to grabbing the reader’s attention.
+3. **Generate the Cover**:
     ```bash
-    storycraftr chapters chapter "Write the first chapter where the rebellion against the gods begins.
-1
+    storycraftr chapters cover "Generate a cover text for the novel 'The Purge of the Gods' where a villain manipulates both the elite and the workers in a dystopian world of advanced technology disguised as magic."
     ```

-4. **Continue writing additional chapters**: Follow Sanderson’s advice on **gradually increasing stakes** and building toward the climax.
+4. **Generate the Back Cover**:
     ```bash
-    storycraftr chapters chapter "Write the second chapter where the protagonist learns about the secret of the gods.
-2
-    ```

-5. **Generate the Epilogue**: Wrap up with **meaningful resolution** to tie together the themes and the characters' journey ([Sanderson's Third Law](https://www.brandonsanderson.com/sandersons-third-law/)).
-    ```bash
-    storycraftr chapters epilogue "Write the epilogue where humanity starts rebuilding after the fall of the gods.
+    storycraftr chapters back-cover "Generate a back-cover text for 'The Purge of the Gods,' a dystopian novel where advanced biotechnology is seen as magic, and a cunning villain manipulates both the elite and the workers to achieve ultimate control."
     ```

 ## Step 6: Publish Your Book